Saad-Umar/Batch/README.md

 YUCK!

-Simply use the logic you are already accustomed with, the indexed-based access logic!
+Simply use the logic you are already accustomed with, the indexed-based access logic! it will automatically create a new dispatchGroup internally and manage it for you so you dont have to worry, consider Batch a higher level api.
 Use Batch so:

 var batch = Batch()